MicrochipTech/PIC32MZW1_HUT_Application/README.md

 Formula for calculating TX_Gain_index is “TX_Gain_index = BaseGainIndex + RateOffset - (BaseTXP – desired_txp) * 4 + channel_offset”

+The BaseGainIndex is used to eliminate the device to device power variation.
+It is a value stored in memory and it is specific to the device.
+Hence this value needs to be retrieved from memory for the device on which the test is going to be done.

 The TX_Gain_index value can be calculated using the above formula and the values provided in the below tables.

 After the TX_Gain_index has been calculated, it needs to be provided as an input to the “iconfig –starttx" command.